 Find your perfect star bed…

 Imagine just you and your partner under the brilliant blaze of the Milky Way.
 Snuggled up in bed, your ears tune into the grunts of Hippos, perhaps the roar of a Lion or the eerie whoop of a Hyena.
 Your morning alarm call is the twittering of birds and your day begins by watching the sunrise as the colors light up the landscape below you.
+Hot water was brought to us that morning and we enjoyed a steaming cup of coffee in bed watching as the bush came alive for another day of wildlife action.

 Little Kulala – Namibia